Six Helpful Tips for On-Line Safety

 We're not trying to scare you into never doing things on-line; we are just saying that having uniquely different usernames and passwords makes it more difficult for someone with nefarious intentions to access and control your identity.

 Usernames should be impersonal, not found in a dictionary, and difficult to guess even by the people who know you best.
 Passwords should contain at least nine (9) characters, including upper case and lower case letters, numbers and symbols.
-There are many free services on-line that will generate these kinds of passwords for you; one such is a site called Passwords Generator.
-This site even provides you with a mnemonic device for remembering the password.
+There are many free services on-line that will generate these kinds of passwords for you; one such is a site called Last Pass Password Generator.
+This site even provides you with an automatic yet secure way to apply your passwords.

 If you need help retrieving all of those usernames and passwords — and who doesn't? — by all means write them all down on a piece of paper, but don't tape that piece of paper under your desk or onto your keyboard or monitor!
 Put that piece of paper in a safe place.